Why do we offer recreational non-competitive fitness programs?

 Our mission is to help young children become, and stay, physically active by providing programs that keep the focus on fun-filled interactive classes.
 Through the provision of healthy physical, emotional and social development, and under the guidance of certified educators and instructors, Mini-Nastics will provide a safe place for children to play and be active.

 Jason Dobson and Shannon Walker.

-Jason is entering his 10th year working with children and his 4th as owner of Mini-Nastics.
+Jason is entering his 10th year working in camps, 7th year as a Certified Teacher and 4th as owner of Mini-Nastics.